formix/MegaCityOne/MegaCityOne/doc/api.md

 ### OnSummon(e)

-Method used to fire a JudgeSummon event.
+Method used to fire a Summon event.

 | Name | Description |
 | ---- | ----------- |